Upgrading a Paradise Installation

 14) Click “Finish” to complete the Paradise upgrade installation.

-15) If you have installed the additional AASPI attributes for the Attribute Generator, a reboot of your computer is required for the AASPI attributes for the Attribute Generator to function properly.
-You may choose to reboot at this time or at a later time.
-If you did not install the additional AASPI attributes for the Attribute Generator, you will not see this message.
+15) If additional AASPI attributes for the Attribute Generator have been installed, a reboot of your computer is required for the AASPI attributes for the Attribute Generator to function properly.
+The user may choose to reboot at this time or at a later time.
+If the user did not install the additional AASPI attributes for the Attribute Generator, this message will not be seen.

 16) Check that the ParadiseIsland service is running in the Services window.
 To open the Services window, left-click on the “Start” button in the left-hand corner of the computer screen.
 Depending on the version of Windows that is installed, the “Start” button in the bottom left-hand corner of the computer screen looks like:

 Type the word “Services” in the search field.

 On Windows 8 machines, if the “Start” button in the bottom left-hand corner of the computer screen is clicked, a blank edit field will appear only after the word “Services” it typed.